Post

 Embedded CRSF Driver

-CRSF (CrossFire) is a high level communication protocol developed by Team Black Sheep (TBS) for transmitting control and telemetry data between a receiver and Flight Controller (FC).
+Crossfire (CRSF) is a high level communication protocol developed by Team Black Sheep (TBS) for transmitting control and telemetry data between a receiver and Flight Controller (FC).
 Originally intended for use in TBS devices, the protocol is now implemented in nearly every FC firmware and is used by most off-the-shelf receivers including ExpressLRS and Tracer.

 CRSF Protocol Basics

-CRSF Packet Framing
+CRSF Packet Structure

 1